tari-project/tari/Contributing.md

 ## Feature gates

-When developing a new feature in Tari, it will initially be placed behind a feature gate -- similar to how Rust nightly features are gated.
-This offers the comfort and flexibility that should a feature not be ready in the first 6-8 months of development (i.e. by the time it first hits the `mainnet` branch), it will not be active on the mainnet, since the feature will not be active.
+When developing a new feature in Tari, it will initially be placed behind a feature gate.
+This offers the comfort and flexibility that should a feature not be ready in the first 6-8 months of development (i.e. by the time it first hits the `mainnet` branch), it will not be active on mainnet, since the feature will not be active.

 The name of the feature gate is assigned in the tracking issue of the RFC that describes the feature.
-Once the feature is complete and ready for testing, it can be enabled in the next release of `dibbler`.
+New features initially have a status of `New`.
+New features are only included in dibbler binaries.
+They are ignored in nextnet or mainnet builds.
 A feature can be tested on the `dibbler` testnet for as long as necessary.

-Even though the code for this feature will be included in the following `nextnet` release, the feature will not be active.
+Once the feature is ready for final testing, it can be enabled in the next release of `nextnet`, by updating the feature status to `Testing`.
+All `Testing` features will be included in nextnet builds.

-Once the community feels that the feature is ready for mainnet, it will be activated on `nextnet`.
-This gives us another 2 months of testing in an environment that is reasonably close to what might be expected on mainnet.
+Once the community feels that the feature is ready for mainnet, it will be activated by promoting the feature status to `Active`.
+The attributes marking the feature in the code are removed at this point.
+The feature record remains in `build.rs` with an `Active` state in perpetuity so that the history of feature development can be maintained.

-As the next release approaches, the community will decide whether to "stabilise" the feature, i.e. remove the feature gate.
-The feature will then be live on mainnet with the next release.
-If the feature is not stabilised, it remains in testing for another cycle.

-Notice that stabilising involves removing the feature gate entirely so that the code is included by default.
-Put another way, the code running on `mainnet` is always the code that compiles with the default set of features.
+If we decide to kill a feature, we do NOT remove the feature gate record in `build.rs`, but mark it as `Removed`.
+This maintains the record of the feature development history.
+The code marked by this attribute may be removed.

 ## Versioning

 The release period is **TWO MONTHS**.

 At every release period,
 * the HEAD of `development` becomes `dibbler`.
+New features that are ready for testing are created with a `New` status.
 * the HEAD of `dibbler`  becomes `nextnet`.
-Any features that are in the stabilisation cycle are activated.
+Any features that are in the stabilisation cycle are updated to `Testing`.
 * Otherwise, all in-development features on `dibbler` remain behind feature gates.
+Features that are ready to go live in the following release are updated to `Active`.
 * the HEAD of `nextnet` becomes `mainnet`.
 A new version is tagged and this becomes the next mainnet release.

+Each release is also versioned and tagged with a version number.

-The versioning roughly follows [semver semantics](https://semver.org/):
+The version number roughly follows [semver semantics](https://semver.org/):
 * Increase MAJOR version number on each hard fork.
 * Increase MINOR version number on each release cycle.
 * Minor versions are reset to zero at each hard fork.